fruitbox12/NeuRacle/README.md

 After make a request, users can fetch on-chain data through NeuRacle component, if it deemed non-accessible, users will only receive blank data.

-User make request for data from 1 source will have to provide NER token.
+User make request for data from 1 source will have to provide neuracle token.
 The more they provide, the longer they can get validated data.
-All NER token used will be burn.
+All neuracle token used will be burn.

+NeuRacle will let users to choose data from any online source they want from.

-**NeuRacle Storage** is an off-chain cloud service that do data extracting, parsing, web scraping and host those data on user demand.
-Those data can only be extracted by NeuRacle Gateway or the user that demanded the data for monitor purpose.
-The data can also be public per that user request.
+**NeuRacle Storage** is an off-chain cloud service that do data extracting, parsing, web scraping and hosting on user demand.
+Those data can only be extracted by NeuRacle Gateway or the user demanded that data for monitor purpose.
+The data can also be public per user request.

 NeuRacle Storage exist for users that can't point to the exact data source they need or can't host the data on their own.

-NeruRacle Storage can also be a distributed system for more security.
+NeuRacle Storage can also be a distributed system for more security.

 **NeuRacle's Native Projects** are the projects that's built through NeuRacle blueprint (Eg: USDN stable coin project on the prototype showcase) or other projects that: